 - 1. Clinical examination in general and detection of movement dysfunction. - 2.
 Principles of pathological investigations and imaging techniques related to neuromuscular, skeletal and cardiopulmonary disorders with interpretation. - 3.
 Developmental screening, motor learning -motor control assessment. - 4.
 Anthropometric measurements. - 5.
 Physical fitness assessment by Range of motion, Muscle strength, endurance and skills, Body consumption, Fitness test for sports. - 6.
 Evaluation Methods, Special tests and Scales used in Musculoskeletal, Neurological and Cardiopulmonary disorders. - 7.
 Electrophysiology and Electrodiagnosis - a.
 Characteristics and components of Electro therapeutic stimulation systems and Electro physiological assessment devices. - b.
 Instrumentation for neuromuscular electrical stimulation. - c.
 Anatomy and physiology of peripheral nerve, muscle and neuromuscular junction. - d.
 Electrical properties of muscle and nerve. - e.
 Muscles plasticity in response to electrical stimulation. - f.
 Electrical stimulation and its effects on various systems. - g.
 Safety considerations in electrotherapy - h.
 Concepts of electro-physiological testing in Neuro-muscular diseases as a diagnostic and therapeutic tool.
 Instruments, Techniques and Interpretations of - i.
 Nerve conduction velocity including Repetitive Nerve Stimulation (RNS) - ii.
 Electromyography - iii.
 Bio-feedback technique. - iv.
 Late responses - v.
 Evoked potentials VEP, SSEP, MEP, BAEP - 8.
 Biophysical measurements, physiotherapy modalities, techniques and approaches. - 9.
 Evaluation of aging. - 10.
-Aids and appliances, adaptive functional devices to improve movement dysfunction. - 11.
-Exercise ECG testing and monitoring. - 12.
-Pulmonary function tests and Spirometry. - 13.
-Physical disability evaluation and disability diagnosis. - 14.
-Gait analysis and diagnosis. - 15.
-Clinical decision making in electrotherapeutics - 16.
-Disability Evaluation: Introduction, What, Why and How to evaluate, Quantitative versus Qualitative data, Uses of evaluation findings, Percentage of disability (temporary and permanent), Models of disability- Medical and Social model, International Classification of Functioning, Disability, and Health (ICF) and Documentation based on ICF.
+Exercise ECG testing and monitoring. - 11.
+Pulmonary function tests and Spirometry. - 12.
+Physical disability evaluation and disability diagnosis. - 13.
+Gait analysis and diagnosis. - 14.
+Disability Evaluation: Introduction, What, Why and How to evaluate, Quantitative versus Qualitative data, Uses of evaluation findings, Percentage of disability (temporary and permanent), Models of disability- Medical and Social model, International Classification of Functioning, Disability, and Health (ICF) and Documentation based on ICF. - 15.
+Functional evaluation. - a.
+The concepts of health status impairment; functional limitations; disability and handicap; definition of functional activity and the purposes and components of the functional assessment; selection of activity and roles for an individual based on his or her capabilities and functional limitations. - b.
+Various forms of functional tests; physical function test and multi dimensional functional assessment instrument, identification of instrument for testing function.